rainlanguage/rain.lib.hash/README.md

 40% cheaper in gas terms than ABI encoding then hashing, based on some simple testing with Foundry.

+##### Nil hash prefix

+If we are handling a pointer and have no hash, e.g. we're directly hashing an array of pointers, we start with the hash of nil bytes, i.e. `keccak256(0, 0)`.

+If the array is 0 length then the hash will be the nil hash, regardless of the type behind the pointers.

 #### Security of composition

 Assume that we're comfortable with concepts like blockchains and merkle trees,